The Rise of Pumpkin Spice: Love It or Hate It, It’s Here to Stay

 The Ubiquity of Pumpkin Spice

-The flavor’s explosion in popularity has transcended coffee.
+The flavor’s explosion in popularity has reached well beyond coffee.
 Pumpkin spice can now be found in everything from breakfast cereals and baked goods to candles and air fresheners.
 But it’s in the coffee world where pumpkin spice truly reigns supreme.
 Today, it’s almost impossible to walk into a coffee shop during the fall without seeing some version of a pumpkin spice drink on the menu.

 Part of the reason for its staying power is the way pumpkin spice taps into our nostalgia and love for the fall season.
 The warm, comforting spices evoke memories of cozy sweaters, cool weather, and the anticipation of holidays just around the corner.
 It’s a sensory experience that goes beyond taste, appealing to the emotions as much as the palate.